 - Caregiver stress

-After the initial assessment, the Case Manager arranges specific services to meet the individual needs of the older adult.
+After the initial assessment, the Case Manager may recommend specific services to meet the individual needs of the older adult.
+These services could be offered through VPAS or through another agency.
+The Case Manager will provide information on how individuals and families can access recommended services.

 - Meals on Wheels Program for nutritious meals delivered to the home by a volunteer.